MansiMalap/LGMInternship/README.md

 # LGMInternship Task1
-This is the code for LGm Intership Task1
+This is the code for LGM Intership Task1